softwaresecured/burp-selenium-scripter/README.md

 The above script writes the token stored with the key `demoToken` on certain requests

 ### High level flow:
-- Burp session handler sees a request is out of session
+1. Burp session handler sees a request is out of session.
-- Invokes the macro which sends a "dummy" request
+2. Invokes the macro which sends a "dummy" request.
-- Burp Selenium Scripter is then run and the login process is replayed
+3. Burp Selenium Scripter is then run and the login process is replayed.
-- The hotpatch "reader" script picks up the token and stores it
+4. The hotpatch "reader" script picks up the token and stores it.
-- The original request is resent
+5. The original request is resent.
-- The hotpatch "writer" script updates teh request with the new token
+6. The hotpatch "writer" script updates the request with the new token.

 # Burp Configuration
 To use the Burp Selenium Extension in a login flow you proceed as you normally would by adding a session validity check.